t-miyak/adk-python/README.md

     </h3>
 </html>

-Agent Development Kit (ADK) is a flexible and modular framework for developing and deploying AI agents.
-While optimized for Gemini and the Google ecosystem, ADK is model-agnostic, deployment-agnostic, and is built for compatibility with other frameworks.
-ADK was designed to make agent development feel more like software development, to make it easier for developers to create, deploy, and orchestrate agentic architectures that range from simple tasks to complex workflows.
+Agent Development Kit (ADK) is a flexible and modular framework that applies software development principles to AI agent creation.
+It is designed to simplify building, deploying, and orchestrating agent workflows, from simple tasks to complex systems.
+While optimized for Gemini, ADK is model-agnostic, deployment-agnostic, and compatible with other frameworks.

 ---